Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 3. Select **Purge at Startup**.

 ## Installing Insight Engine without mutual TLS
----

 Use this information to install Alfresco Search and Insight Engine on the same machine as Alfresco Content Services without mutual TLS.

 Mutual TLS is used for authentication between the Repository and Search and Insight Engine.
 Without mutual TLS, internal APIs on both sides will be exposed without any form of authentication, giving full access to the repository data.
 In such a setup, you need to make sure that external access to these APIs is blocked, for example, with a front-end reverse proxy.
-See [Adding a reverse proxy](https://docs.alfresco.com/6.1/concepts/reverse-proxy.html) for more.
+See [Adding a reverse proxy LINK LINK](https://docs.alfresco.com/6.1/concepts/reverse-proxy.html) for more.

 This task assumes you have:

 * Installed Alfresco Content Services 6.2 or above, see [Supported Platforms and Languages](https://www.alfresco.com/services/subscription/supported-platforms).
-* Set the following properties in the <TOMCAT\_HOME>/shared/classes/alfresco-global.properties file:
+* Set the following properties in the <TOMCAT_HOME>/shared/classes/alfresco-global.properties file:

     ```bash
     index.subsystem.name=solr6